sones857/rainbow-trail/README.md

 # rainbow-trail
-revolving rainbow colours for a neopixel ring to support the rainbow trail supporting the NHS and key workers and keeping positivity.
+- Revolving rainbow colours for a neopixel ring to support the rainbow trail.
+Supporting the NHS and key workers and keeping positivity.